tarsil/saffier/docs/migrations.md

 Also, gives a clean design for the time where it is needed to go to production as the procedure is very likely to be done using environment variables.

-**Except initializing the migrations, this variable must be present**.
+**This variable must be present**.
 So to save time you can simply do:

 ```
 $ export SAFFIER_DATABASE_URL=postgresql+asyncpg://user:pass@localhost:5432/my_database